Research Report: What Seattle Really Thinks About Local

 Exclusive Research Insights for Seattle’s Local, Independent Businesses

-In partnership with Hemispheres and TRAY Creative, Seattle Good Business Network has produced a first-of-its-kind research study titled “What Seattle Really Thinks About Local.”
+In 2014, in partnership with Hemispheres and TRAY Creative, Seattle Good Business Network produced a first-of-its-kind research study titled “What Seattle Really Thinks About Local.”
 The report examines the perceptions and attitudes of Seattle and King County residents when it comes to spending money with local, independent businesses.
 The insights drawn from this study are designed to help Seattle’s local businesses and business associations fine-tune their strategies to compete against non-local chains and corporations, and to drive loyal customer relationships.

-To access the study results, please select one of the two options below.
+To access the study results, please select one of the two options below:

 - What Seattle-area consumers mean when they use the term “local”